MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 ## **Exercise 2: Create a Scatter Chart**

-In this exercise you will create a scatter chart that can be animated.
+In this exercise, you'll create a scatter chart that can be animated.

 ### **Task 1: Create an animated scatter chart**

-In this task you will create a scatter chart that can be animated.
+In this task, you'll create a scatter chart that can be animated.

 1. Rename **Page 1** as **Scatter Chart**.